lexsac/lexsac/README.md

 <br>

-- 🔭 I’m currently **looking for entry-level software engineering roles, preferably front-end**.
+- 🔭 I’m currently **looking for entry-level software engineering roles**.

 - 🌱 Recently, I've been working with **React**, and I am really excited to dive into Material UI next.